 UPS internal connections.
 Vibrations from the building or machinery close to the UPS may affect these.
-It is recommended the UPS and battery cabinets be inspected for loose internal connections during annual preventive maintenance.
-Both should also be scanned every three years for hot spots.
+It is recommended the UPS be scanned every three months to check for hot spots, as well as checked annually with a complete mechanical revision of the full UPS and battery cabinets.